zo0o0ot/talk-spot/HardSkills/ProfileSiteWithHugo.md

 I think that this sort of activity is a great activity for a conference, especially a pre-conference.
 It gives people a positive learning experience and something to possibly share with other folks as they network during the conference.

 ## Submitted to
-- That Conference: 2020
+- That Conference: 2020 (half-day session)
-- That Conference: 2022
+- That Conference: 2022 (half-day session)
-- That Conference: 2023
+- That Conference: 2023 (half-day session)
+- That Conference: 2024 (One hour session plus open space)

 ## Given at